 Does watching Jaane Tu Ya Jaane Na give you butterflies or Piku make you hopeful?
 Of course they do, those are some of the most fun yet healthy relationships that blossom on the big screen.
-There’s nothing better than realizing that you’re in a loving, healthy and mature relationship.
+There’s nothing better than realising that you’re in a loving, healthy and mature relationship.
 Just out of nowhere, you’re struck with it – that you’re comfortable, happy and can’t stop daydreaming about the future together.
-Fights have been replaced with discussions, drama no longer exists for there’s acceptance and trust is the founding principle of the bond.
+Fights have been replaced with discussions, and drama no longer exists for there’s acceptance and trust is the founding principle of the bond.
 All these feel-great things are strong signs that your relationship is headed the right way.

 You know about red flags and toxic relationships, and if you don’t, you need to read all about it here.

 Actor Vidyut Jammwal and fashion designer Nandita Mahtani officially announced their engagement on 13th September 2021.
 In his Instagram post, Vidyut shared two pictures with Nandita.
 In the first, they were seen climbing a wall, tied to harnesses and holding each other’s hands.
 The second one showed them posing in front of the Taj Mahal, with their backs to the camera.
 Sharing the photos, he wrote, “Did it the COMMANDO way“.

 Green flags in a relationship are rarely talked about and need to be addressed for all those thinking that they’re in a too-good-to-be-true connection.
 Here’s a list of 10 signs to look out for that indicate you’re in a great, stable relationship.

 10 Relationship Green Flags To Look Out For

 1. You Always Tell The Truth